SAP-samples/abap-cheat-sheets/README.md

 8. Choose the `Pull` button.
 The import of the artifacts is triggered.
 This may take several minutes.
 9. If the `Inactive Objects` popup is displayed, select all artifacts and choose `Continue` (✔️).
 10. When the cloning is complete, refresh your project tree.
 For example, in ADT, right-click on the package and choose `Refresh` or `F5`.
 The package should contain all artifacts from the GitHub repository.
 11. Make sure that all artifacts are active.
-To activate all inactive development objects, choose the `Activate all inactive ABAP development objects` button from the (or choose `CTRL+Shift+F3`).
+To activate all inactive development objects, choose the `Activate all inactive ABAP development objects` button from the menu (or choose `CTRL+Shift+F3`).

 </details>